mruiter/com.neo/README.md

 ### v 2.0.1
 **update:**
-Added support for the KeyFob/ SOS Remote Control
+Added support for the KeyFob/ Emergency Remote Control
+Added support for the SOS Remote button
+Updated device icons for better appstore experience
+Updated some device svg icons for better experience on Homey

 ### v 2.0.0
 **update:**